 Beyond honoring a beloved colleague, our aim in this volume is to bring a variety of issues in Siouan linguistics to the attention of the linguistic community.
 The Siouan language family is a large and important one, with branches geographically distributed over a broad swath of the North American plains and parts of the Southeastern United States.
-Siouan languages are, or were historically, spoken by the members of Lakota, is among the handful of indigenous North American languages with younger speakers today.
+Siouan languages are, or were historically, spoken by the members of at least 25 ethnic/political groups.
+One Siouan language, Lakota, is among the handful of indigenous North American languages with younger speakers today.
+Siouan languages have occasionally risen to prominence in general linguistics, for instance in the study of reduplication (Shaw) ... others ?
 Nonetheless, the SIouan family has been underrepresented in the descriptive and typological literature, and most of the languages in the family are severely understudied.
 The majority of work on Siouan languages is unpublished, existing only in the form of conference papers or manuscripts. \footnote{Many of these unpublished works are collected in the electronic Siouan Archive, maintained by John Boyle at the University of California at Riverside.} This volume is a step toward making information on Siouan languages more broadly available and encouraging deeper investigation of the myriad issues they raise.

+TYPOLOGICAL POSITION – what kinds of languages do Siouan languages tend to be?

 Some Siouan languages reflect longtime cultural presence on the Plains, while others are located as far east as the Atlantic Coast, and many more show cultural aspects of both regions.
 Dhegiha-speaking peoples (Quapaw, Osage, Kaw, Omaha and Ponca, and likely Michigamea as well (KASAK AND KOONTZ-- CITES?) likely inhabited the metropolis at Cahokia, perhaps at a time before any of the descendant groups had broken off, and have many Eastern Woodlands-style features of traditional governance and religion, in sharp contrast with the more Plains-typical cultural features of close Lakhota and Dakota neighbors and relatives.